Atlantis-Technologies-LLC/ESP-IDF-Examples/Firmware-Package-Updater-SPIFFS/README.md

 # Firmware Package Updater (SPIFFS Edition)

-This example uses Python to create a firmware upate package that includes the .bin firmware file and any files within a set folder.
+This example uses Python to create a firmware upate package that includes the .bin firmware file and any files within a set SPIFFS directory.

 ## Features
 - **WiFi Access Point:**